c2dc/anomaly-flow/README.md

 Framework for implementing Intrusion Detection Systems (NIDS) aimed at identifying anomalies in network flows using Machine Learning models.

-### Create Experimental environment
+### Create the Experimental Environment

-To create the experimental environment execute the following commands:
+To create the experimental environment, execute the following commands:

 ```sh
 python -m venv .env
 ```

-** Note: The virtual environment must have this name, because the scripts use this name to load the needed libraries. **
+**Note: The virtual environment must have this name because the scripts use this name to load the needed libraries.**

 After creating the Virtual environment, use the following command to install the necessary python packages: